 Trinity is recognised as a top international centre for research and a world leader in Nanotechnology, Information Technology, Immunology, Mathematics, Engineering, Psychology, Politics, English and many more areas.
-Ranked 1st in Ireland, and 104th in the world, with researchers who attract €70 million annually in external funding, the www.tcd.ie university provides a world-class teaching and research facility.
+Ranked 1st in Ireland, and 104th in the world, with researchers who attract €70 million annually in external funding, the university provides a world-class teaching and research facility.
 At the heart of Trinity's vision lies the engagement in research with the quality, intensity, depth, diversity, and openness that leads to fundamental breakthroughs and new understandings.

-Trinity's tradition of independent intellectual inquiry has pro some of the world's finest, most original minds including the v some of the world's finest, most original minds including the writers Oscar Wilde and Samuel Beckett (Nobel laureate), the scientists William Rowan Hamilton and Ernest Walton (Nobel laureate), the political thinker Edmund Burke, and the former President of Ireland and UNHCR Mary Robinson.
+Trinity's tradition of independent intellectual inquiry has produced some of the world's finest, most original minds including the writers Oscar Wilde and Samuel Beckett (Nobel laureate), the scientists William Rowan Hamilton and Ernest Walton (Nobel laureate), the political thinker Edmund Burke, and the former President of Ireland and UNHCR Mary Robinson.